1hf1/storytime/docs/SETUP.md

 '''

 ## Step 5: Add backend API keys
-Since OpenAI immediately revokes publicly shared keys, you may need to add a new OPENAI_API_KEY to the backend/.env file.
+Since OpenAI immediately revokes publicly shared keys, you may need to add a new OPENAI_API_KEY to .env file.
 You can generate a new key by visiting https://platform.openai.com/account/api-keys.
 You may also need to add a new PERPLEXITY_API_KEY to the backend/.env file.
 You can generate a new key by visiting perplexity AI and going to your account settings, and then accessing the 'API' tab.
+Put both of these keys in the .env file before beginning the quickstart.